faizpuad/DataEngineeringProject-AWSRealtimeCreditCardTransactionPipeline-/README.md

         - Request to temporary upgrade limit to AWS support team (But also incur more cost)

 #### e.
 Main stack setup details
 Below is the simplified overview of main stack file input.
 It consists of resources declarations, assignment of event driven resource, specifying input credentials and resource tagging.
-It also included creating output in Cloud Formation stack's output GUI for debugging purpose.
+It also included creating output in Cloud Formation (cfn) stack's output GUI for debugging purpose.

 ![Main stack file overview diagram](./images/goal3_main_stack_minify.svg "Main stack file overview diagram")